 Are there any other costs?
 Is there anything I need to bring?

 You will be expected to obtain a copy of the books to be read.
 Books selected will always be available in paperback (and kindle).
-The first book to be discussed is On Earth We're Briefly Gorgeous by Ocean Vuong.
+The first book to be discussed is Caleb Azumah Nelson's Open Water.

 When I've finished, what course can I do next?

-Look up Literature courses on the City Lit website under History, Culture and Writing at www.citylit.ac.uk.
+We also have an online evening reading group on Mondays from 7-8.30pm (HLT173).
+Look up other fiction courses on the City Lit website under History, Culture and Writing/Literature at www.citylit.ac.uk.